joustava/CarND-Behavioral-Cloning-Project/README.md

 | ![](/Users/joustava/Workspace/SDCEngineer/CarND-Behavioral-Cloning-Project/assets/plots/training-plot-model04-one-round-rtrack1.png) |

 At the end of this process, the vehicle is able to drive autonomously around track one without leaving the road.

-[TBD] explain plots

-- convergence over epochs (slope).

-- plateau of the line

-- over-learning the training data (inflection for validation line).

-- Since this model outputs a single continuous numeric value, one appropriate error metric would be mean squared error.
-If the mean squared error is high on both a training and validation set, the model is underfitting.
-If the mean squared error is low on a training set but high on a validation set, the model is overfitting.
-Collecting more data can help improve a model when the model is overfitting.

-  What if the model has a low mean squared error on both the training and validation sets, but the car is falling off the track?

-  Try to figure out the cases where the vehicle is falling off the track.
-Does it occur only on turns?
-Then maybe it's important to collect more turning data.
-The vehicle's driving behavior is only as good as the behavior of the driver who provided the data.

-Future experiments:

-[TBD ]Then size of set and removing duplication (losts of images similar as they are made fractions of seconds from each other), try sampling 50% before augmenting

-[TBD] Early stoppping loss value as noticed around certain loss the simulation is more capable to drive the track

-[TBD] Random augmentation of images and angle e.g brightness blur etc.

-[TBD] Collect recovery data of tricky sections.

 #### 2. Final Model Architecture